-For Culture Enthusiasts: Follow this route along to see five of six UNESCO World Heritage Sites: The Cologne Cathedral, Zeche Zollverein in Essen, the Aachen Cathedral, Schloss Corvey in Höxter and the palaces Augustusburg und Falkenlust in Brühl.
+For Culture Enthusiasts: Follow this route along to see six UNESCO World Heritage Sites: The Cologne Cathedral, Zeche Zollverein in Essen, the Aachen Cathedral, Schloss Corvey in Höxter, the palaces Augustusburg and Falkenlust in Brühl and the Niedergermanischen Limes at the Rhine.
 Be curious!

 Discover the UNESCO World Heritage Sites in VR mode.